rob2universe/camunda7-oauth-azure/README.md

-# vanilla-camunda-template
+# Camunda7-oauth-Azure

-This is a template repository to create a plain vanilla CAMUNDA Platform EE Spring Boot project.

-This is the best generic starting point!  - Change my mind :)
+This is an example project showing how to add Azure Active Directory SSO to Camunda 7.